 In their paper titled, “A Manager and an AI Walk into a Bar: Does ChatGPT Make Biased Decisions Like We Do?”
 Chen et al. found that ChatGPT is often unable to replicate effects that characterize customer behavior, like the sunk cost fallacy.
 People continue bidding on an item even after the price has gone beyond what it's worth, just because they want to win the bid.
 There is no hierarchy in their responses – how do you understand what’s important and what’s not?

 Another concern is the data used to create synthetic personas; if the training data is biased, the responses will contain and perpetuate stereotypes.
 Data scarcity also makes it difficult to represent underrepresented or marginalized users.
 Validation is tricky, too.
 It's not easy to test synthetic users against real-world situations and outcomes.
 They need to be constantly monitored, updated, and verified with real user data.
-We are talking about data that’s anonymized and does not reveal sensitive customer information.
+We are talking about anonymized data that does not reveal sensitive customer information.

 Synthetic personas reveal unknown insights about your customers.
 But can we trust synthetic data?
-Is it reliable?
-Is it ethical?
-Who knows.
-Some say synthetic users are the future of user research; others say they lack the nuance and variation generally found in human respondents.
+Some say synthetic users are the future of market research; others say they lack the nuance and variation generally found in human respondents.
 Yet, in a world where market research costs an arm and a leg, synthetic personas are a cost-effective way to understand your customers.

 A synthetic user is a digital profile created to test out software, websites, or services.
 It acts like a real user, doing things like clicking, searching, or even buying stuff.
 This lets developers see how things hold up under different conditions and spot any issues before real people use it — making sure everything runs smoothly for the actual users.